 At the outset it could appear that meeting minimum requirements is the fastest way forward.
 However, the compelling reason for internalising e-invoicing standards should be to bring efficiency in the processes. e-invoice at large will help to automate data input of purchase invoices and sharing of self-invoices with counterparties.
 More the adherence to standard by all the parties in the supply chain, better is scope for all the participants to gain efficiency.

-2. Revisiting billing system and processes
+2. Revisiting billing system and processes for e-invoicing implementation

 In addition to the standard data fields, there are workflow and validation rules defined for e-invoicing.
 These could impact the way billing processes are currently carried out.
 Some such rules are